MicrosoftDocs/iis-docs/iis/media/windows-media-services/microsoft-media-platform-encoding-and-serving-choices-and-migration-considerations.md

 ---
-title: "Microsoft Media Platform: Encoding and Serving Choices and Migration Considerations | Microsoft Docs"
+title: "Microsoft Media Platform: Guidance on Choosing and Migrating | Microsoft Docs"
 author: rick-anderson
 description: "This article offers guidance for choosing among the Microsoft Media Platform Technologies that deliver video content.
 It includes general guidance for migrat..." ms.author: iiscontent